Youth Peer Court Seeks Student Participants|

 - A class or workshop.

 - The youth who has made an error in judgment, the opportunity to make up for the

 offense, repayment instead of punishment, and to clear their public record.

 - All students involved — offenders, attorneys and jury members — with an

-understanding of respect for our system of law and justice.
+understanding of our system of law.

 schools as well as the chance to help teach lessons that every American should know.